Bhuwan-5054/Cryptcat/README.md

 # Cryptcat
-Cryptcat for windows and linux OS
+Cryptcat for windows OS and linux OS

 # Introduction of cryptcat tool
 Cryptcat is an variant of Netcat that provides integrated support for encryption, allowing for confidential files transfers and interactive sessions by using a shored secret password for ata steam encryption.